-The Policy explains actions that may be taken by the College where we have concerns that a learner may be vulnerable to extremism, radicalisation and / or terrorism, including when we might make a referral to the "Channel Panel".
-At the time of publishing this amended version of our Safeguarding & Child Protection Policy, the College is aware that updated Prevent Duty guidance is due to come into force on 31st December 2023.
-Any necessary amendments to policy, procedures and / or practice, will be made accordingly.
+The Policy explains actions that may be taken by the College where we have concerns that a learner may be susceptible to extremism, radicalisation and / or terrorism, including when we might make a referral to the "Channel Panel". .

 6. DEFINITIONS